oncody/civ-board-game-2010/README.md

 Gather Production:
 Add together the number of production icons in your city's outskirts that are not blockaded by an enemy army or scout figure.
 All squares friendly scouts occupy are considered to be part of one of your city's outskirts (you can never get double income from a square though)

-Perform one of the following action:
+Perform one of the following city actions:
 1. Build an army figure
     * Costs 4 production
     * Place this unit in a legal square in your city's outskirts where you built this unit.
 If this square contains an enemy unit, a battle immediately takes place